ifd3f/astrid.tech-old/blog/2021/02/13/terraform-mysql-k8s/index.md

 Unfortunately, I didn't automate this step; I just manually provisioned it through the web UI like a pleb.
 However, I will try to automate it using Terraform for my Postgres database, possibly in a later blog post.

-## Provisioning the database automatically, luckily
+## Provisioning the database automatically

-With the whole Infrastructure as Code thing I'm doing, I wrote a short Terraform configuration that:
+However, once I had that out of the way, I wrote a short Terraform configuration that:

 1. Provisions a MySQL database
 2. Provisions a user with an automatically-generated password